A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Introduction

 is absolutely convergent. \end{them}

-We actually prove more: we show that the above integral is absolutely convergent for all strongly cuspidal function in the Harish-Chandra-Schwartz space $\mathcal{C}(G(F))$ rather than just $C_c^\infty(G(F))$.
-This seemingly technical detail is in fact rather important since in the real case the author was only able to construct sufficiently strongly cuspidal functions in the space $\mathcal{C}(G(F))$ and not in $C_c^\infty(G(F))$.
+We actually prove more: we show that the above integral is absolutely convergent for every strongly cuspidal function in the Harish-Chandra Schwartz space $\mathcal{C}(G(F))$ rather than just $C_c^\infty(G(F))$.
+This seemingly technical detail is in fact rather important since in the real case the author was only able to construct enough strongly cuspidal functions in the space $\mathcal{C}(G(F))$ and not in $C_c^\infty(G(F))$.

-Once we have theorem \ref{theorem 3}, we can consider the distribution
+Once we have Theorem \ref{theorem 3}, we can consider the distribution

-which is defined on the subspace $\mathcal{C}_{scusp}(G(F))$ of strongly cuspidal functions in $\mathcal{C}(G(F))$.
-The next two steps towards the proof of theorem \ref{theorem 2} is to give two rather different expressions for the distribution $J(.)$.
+which is defined on the subspace $\mathcal{C}_{\scusp}(G(F))$ of strongly cuspidal functions in $\mathcal{C}(G(F))$.
+The next two steps toward the proof of Theorem \ref{theorem 2} are to give two rather different expressions for the distribution $J(.)$.
 The first expansion that we prove is spectral.
 It involves a natural space $\mathcal{X}(G)$ of tempered representations.
 In fact, elements of $\mathcal{X}(G)$ are not really tempered representations but rather virtual tempered representations.
 The space $\mathcal{X}(G)$ is build up from Arthur's elliptic representations of the group $G$ and of all of its Levi subgroups.
-We refer the reader to subsection \ref{section 2.7} for a precise definition of $\mathcal{X}(G)$.
+We refer the reader to Section \ref{section 2.7} for a precise definition of $\mathcal{X}(G)$.
 Here, we only need to know that $\mathcal{X}(G)$ comes equipped with a natural measure $d\pi$ on it.
 For all $\pi\in \mathcal{X}(G)$, Arthur has defined a weighted character